 As described above (question 29), the use of technology will continue to transform the Danish insurance market.
 Insurers who are able to provide accurate risk analysis and fair pricing through digitalisation will most likely take a market lead.
-Thus, proper implementation of technology and artificial intelligence (AI) will assist insurers in setting accurate premiums reflecting the impact of the COVID-19 pandemic, the Ukraine crisis, the energy crisis and supply chain disruption.
+Thus, proper implementation of technology and artificial intelligence (AI) will assist insurers in setting accurate premiums reflecting the impact of an increasingly high-risk environment and economic and political uncertainty.
 It should also serve to enhance the insurance company's reputation in the market, and provide customers with a fair, transparent and responsive product experience.